jeffmcmahan/REQRELAY/README.md

 ### Error Handling

-If there is an uncaught error, REQRELAY will catch it and pass it to it's error catch handler.
+If there is an uncaught error, REQRELAY will catch it and pass it to its error catch handler.
 You can customize each relay's error handler as follows:

 ```js
 REQRELAY.onError = function (req, res, err) {